Kennington: Governance

 The local authority is Lambeth London Borough Council.

-Kennington is a standalone ward itself represented by three Labour Party councillors.

-Council elections take place every four years, with the next one scheduled in 2026.
+Kennington is a standalone ward, represented by three Labour Party councillors.
+Council elections take place every four years.

-The Member of Parliament for the Vauxhall constituency, which includes Kennington, is currently the Labour Co-operative MP Florence Eshalomi, who has been the MP since December 2019.
-It is within the Lambeth and Southwark London Assembly constituency.
+The Member of Parliament for the Vauxhall and Camberwell Green constituency, which includes Kennington, is currently the Labour Co-operative MP Florence Eshalomi, who has been the MP since December 2019.
+Kennington is within the Lambeth and Southwark London Assembly constituency.

 Geography

-Kennington has no official boundaries but the ancient manorial boundaries are easily discerned and for historical purposes, this article has confined itself to them although estate agents use the term more loosely so as to promote any particular property they wish to act in disposal of, and modern classifications of which areas fall within the district vary.
+Kennington has no official boundaries but the ancient manorial boundaries are easily discerned and, for historical purposes, this article has confined itself to them.
+Estate agents use the term more loosely so as to promote any particular property they wish to act in disposal of, and modern classifications of which areas fall within the district vary.
 The modern layout of Kennington reflects development as a linear settlement.
 Within the London post town, the postcode district for Kennington is SE11.
 The SE11 postcode captures most of the district, although the peripheries of Kennington are within the SE17, SE1, SW8 and SW9 postcodes.
 The south-western part of the district – Kennington Oval – protrudes towards Vauxhall.

 Nearest places: Vauxhall, Waterloo, Walworth, Newington (usually known as Elephant and Castle), Stockwell, Camberwell, Brixton, and Lambeth North.